code-dot-org/code-dot-org/STYLEGUIDE.md

 #### General Guidelines
 - Group related tests using `describe` blocks.
-- Use `let` to define memoized helper methods.
+- Use `let` to define memoized helper methods and lazy-loaded variables.
 - Use `before` blocks for setup tasks that need to be run before each example.
+- Use `subject` in the group scope to explicitly define the value that is returned by the subject method in the example scope.
-- Prefer `assert_` methods over `expect` syntax for assertions, for consistency.
+- Prefer `.must_` methods over `expect` or `assert_` syntax for assertions, for consistency.
+See all possible expectations [here](https://github.com/minitest/minitest/blob/v5.18.0/lib/minitest/expectations.rb).

 You can find more detailed guidelines and examples of best practices at [betterspecs.org](https://www.betterspecs.org/).